Tom Otterness: Exhibitions

 In 1987, Otterness exhibited his work The Tables at the Museum of Modern Art Projects show.
 White-collar workers, blue-collar workers, cops, radicals, captains of industry were displayed on four bronze picnic tables in the MoMA sculpture garden.
 The show traveled to the IVAM Centre Julio Gonzalez in Valencia, Spain; Portikus/Senckenbergmuseum in Frankfurt am Main; and Haags Gemeentemuseum in The Hague.

 From September 20, 2004, to March 18, 2005, Tom Otterness on Broadway, his largest exhibition to date featured 25 different works installed between Columbus Circle and 168th Street in Washington Heights, Manhattan.
 The project was sponsored by the City of New York Parks and Recreation Department, the Broadway Mall Association, and Marlborough Gallery, and traveled to three other cities—Indianapolis, Beverly Hills, and Grand Rapids, Michigan.
 The Grand Rapids exhibition featured more than 40 works across two miles of the city's downtown area and at Frederik Meijer Gardens & Sculpture Park.

 21st Century installations

 Otterness's later installations increasingly responded to and interacted with their physical and natural sites and environments.
 His 1999 Feats of Strength is a collection of his iconic whimsical bronze figures representing faculty and students interacting with pieces of the natural sandstone at Western Washington University.
+His 2004 Fairy-Tale Sculptures, installed at the Beelden aan Zee museum along the beachfront in The Hague, reference various fairytales such as Hansel and Gretel and Jonah and the whale and mix playful shapes with scenes of peril.
+The museum notes that children are encouraged to touch, climb, and interact with the sculptures.

-In a more urban setting (Claremont, California), Otterness's 2007 Matriculated Nature is embedded in the tiers of a fountain.
+In a more urban setting (Claremont, California), Otterness's 2007 Matriculated Nature is embedded in the tiers of a public plaza fountain.
 Notably, it is one of his most intentionally thematic public artworks; Otterness's bronze figures are a series of vignettes to illustrate "the progression and evolution of knowledge and education, from early literacy to higher education," as they advance up the tiers of a fountain specially designed for the installation by architect Peter Tolkin.